 The Board of Directors & Staff of the Neighboring Food Co-op Association

-We encourage concerned people to learn more about Black land loss and racism in the food system, and how you can support justice, Civil Rights and community economic empowerment by visiting and donating to our partners at the Federation of Southern Cooperatives / Land Assistance Fund.
+We encourage you to learn more about Black land loss and racism in the food system, and how you can support justice, Civil Rights and community economic empowerment by visiting and donating to our partners at the Federation of Southern Cooperatives / Land Assistance Fund.
 The NFCA has also been working with the Federation to develop collaborative sourcing projects among our co-ops.

 For a comprehensive list of resources for education, reflection, and action, we also recommend Civil Eats Food and Land Justice Resources.